 Meanwhile, “Fullmetal Alchemist” rushed to get through a condensed (and slightly confusing) version of the entire storyline of the manga, leaving out key character developments and relations that made characters of the original so relatable and adored (not to mention the high number of unnecessary shots that catered to fans but meant nothing to the casual viewer).
 So really… what hope did “Bleach”, a film based of of the 2001-2016 manga by Tite Kubo have?

 The answer is: Not much, were it not for the mangaka.

-Perhaps most beautifully done in this adaptation though was how the core struggle of Ichigo’s character development, going from a teenager simply able to see ghosts growing into a defender of such souls, was balanced with the revelation of just how much bigger the world he lives in actually is (for instance drawing in ramifications in place by the Soul Society), making his choices all the more important as he moves forward in his journey.
+Perhaps most beautifully done in this adaptation though was how the core struggle of Ichigo’s character development.
+He goes from a teenager simply able to see ghosts growing into a defender of such souls.
+And that was balanced with the revelation of just how much bigger the world he lives in actually is.
+(For instance drawing in ramifications in place by the Soul Society).
+Thus his choices became all the more important as he moved forward in his journey.

 So is “Bleach” a turning point for the anime-adaptations?
 We’ll see.
-It might be the inevitable turning point that was going to come out of the Japanese film industry, much like the first two “Spider-man” films were for Superhero films coming out of Hollywood – when people realized they could be both good visually (in regards to multiple special effects) and full of compelling storytelling.
+It might be the inevitable turning point that was going to come out of the Japanese film industry.
+In a way, much like the first two “Spider-man” films were for Superhero films coming out of Hollywood.
+It could be when people realized they could be both good visually (in regards to multiple special effects) and full of compelling storytelling.

 The question of if Hollywood can follow up with such an adaptation remains to be seen though.
 Particularly with rumors of the upcoming “Your Name.” adaptation licensed by Star Wars and Star Trek veteran film maker J.J.
 Abrams’ and his company, Bad Robot Productions (one might say Abrams has made a name of himself as a king of reboots and adaptations at this point), there doesn’t seem to be any sign of Hollywood giving up just yet.
 They’ve got their best batter up.